-2020 has been a devastating year, and it has also provided a long-overdue wake-up call.
-The plight of African Americans and Hispanic/Latino Americans — who are dying of COVID-19 at much higher rates than white patients — brought the topic of racial health disparities to our living rooms and dinner tables.
-Weeks later, the tragic death of George Floyd highlighted the insidious systemic racism that permeates our culture and institutions.
+2020 has been a challenging year, to say the least.
+And in many ways, it has also served as a wake-up call.
+African Americans and Hispanic/Latino Americans, who are dying of COVID-19 at a much higher rate, have brought the topic of racial health disparities to our everyday conversations.
+Weeks later, the tragic death of George Floyd again highlighted how racial disparities permeate our culture and institutions.

-I am hopeful that suffering collectively through these shared tragedies will lead us to a more just world where no person or family suffers due to a preventable health condition.
+I am hopeful that this tragic and unfortunate event will help us get to a more just world where preventable health conditions are indeed prevented.
 In this article, I share some personal thoughts on what healthcare justice means and what it will take to achieve it.

 The causes of these and other disparities are complex and vary geographically.
 (I encounter different inequities in central California than do my colleagues in Chicago, for example).
 But they have some common denominators, including:

 As an emergency physician in California’s Central Valley, which includes broad swaths of “medical desert,” I know firsthand that healthcare access depends on where you live.
 Patients in communities of color, poor urban areas, and rural areas must often travel long distances and/or endure long wait times for doctor appointments.
 For many, the emergency department (ED) represents the only option for timely care.

 - Distrust of the healthcare system

 Unfortunately, doctors, hospitals, and medical researchers have sometimes violated the human rights of vulnerable people.
 The Tuskegee Syphilis Study was one of many cases in which black people were subjected to unethical medical research without informed consent.
 Medicine has also been used to pathologize people fighting for equality (for example, branding black civil rights activists as dangerous paranoid schizophrenics in the 1960s).